The Linenhall, Castlebar | Thurs 14 June

 - Share our learning and knowledge with the wider literature community, through a number of documents and events, to support the ambitions of anyone with quality and ambitious ideas for producing or touring word-based events.

-We hope to develop and expand this initiative in 2018 and beyond.
+We plan to develop and expand this initiative in 2018 and 2019 to reach a greater number of venues and larger audiences across the country.